 #5 – Perform due diligence before entering into a major business relationship

 We’ve seen the same misleading ads that you have,

 Zero percent interest, free government grants, no credit checks, and you’re already approved!!

 If those headlines from unscrupulous companies were really true, the rest of the banking system wouldn’t exist.
-We might be a little biased here but by choosing a reputable, well known provider like United Capital Source, you can be confident that transparency is a top priority.
+We might be a little biased here.
+By choosing a reputable provider like United Capital Source, you can be confident that transparency is a top priority.
 All the terms will be explained by one of our experienced account representatives and reiterated in black and white for you to read.
 If you haven’t already heard about us from a friend, look us up online and you’ll quickly see that we’re one of the best.